membrane/api-gateway/com.predic8.membrane.core/examples/router/regex-url-rewriter/README.txt

 We want to hide that this service is hosted by axis2.
 To do this we have to replace the part axis2 from the context path.
 We can achieve this by using the RegExURLRewriteInterceptor as follows:

-1. Start the Membrane Monitor.
+1. Go to the examples/regex-url-rewriter directory.

-2. Click on "File/Load Configuration" and open the file examples/regex-url-rewriter/rules.xml.
+2. Execute router.bat

-3. Open the URL http://localhost:2000/bank/services/BLZService?wsdl in your browser.
+2. Open the URL http://localhost:2000/bank/services/BLZService?wsdl in your browser.